- Eleven nights at mountain lodge accommodation run by local families.

 - Local certified English speaking Guide.

-- 1 porter for each two trekkers.
+- One porter for every two trekkers.

-- Transportation from Pokhara to the trail head and return to Pokhara.
+- Transportation from Pokhara to the trailhead and return to Pokhara.

-- Down jacket for the use during trekking.
+- Down jacket for use during trekking.

 - Duffel bag.